Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Composite.md

     ???+ note "Spring Boot Considerations"

-        - **Use in Controllers**: You can use the composite pattern to model responses from REST endpoints.
+        - Use in Controllers: You can use the composite pattern to model responses from REST endpoints.
-        - **Use in Services**: Combine multiple services (leaf and composite) in a unified API.
+        - Use in Services: Combine multiple services (leaf and composite) in a unified API.
-        - **Use with JPA Entities**: If your entities are hierarchical, you can apply the Composite pattern with relationships (e.g., `@OneToMany`).
+        - Use with JPA Entities: If your entities are hierarchical, you can apply the Composite pattern with relationships (e.g., `@OneToMany`).

----

 ## **Summary**

-The Composite Pattern is a powerful structural pattern for managing **hierarchical, tree-like structures**.
-It allows **uniform handling** of individual and composite objects, making it ideal for UI elements, filesystems, or business domains with nested elements.
-When integrating with **Spring Boot**, it works well in **controllers, services**, or **JPA entities** for modeling hierarchical data.
+The Composite Pattern is a powerful structural pattern for managing hierarchical, tree-like structures.
+It allows uniform handling of individual and composite objects, making it ideal for UI elements, filesystems, or business domains with nested elements.
+When integrating with Spring Boot, it works well in controllers, services, or JPA entities for modeling hierarchical data.
 However, avoid using it when there’s no hierarchy or when performance is critical (deep recursion).
-Use it wisely, and it can help you **reduce complexity** and **simplify your code**.
+Use it wisely, and it can help you reduce complexity and simplify your code.

 ---